Pirates of the Caribbean: On Stranger Tides: Plot

-In the mid-18th century, a man rescued from the ocean is brought to King Ferdinand of Spain, where he claims to have sailed with Ponce de León, who died 200 years ago searching for the Fountain of Youth.
-Years after Captain Jack Sparrow lost the Black Pearl to Hector Barbossa and uses Sao Feng's map to find the Fountain, Jack rescues his first mate, Joshamee Gibbs, from execution in London only to get captured.
-Gibbs takes Jack's map, while Jack himself is brought before King George II, who wants him to guide an expedition to the Fountain before King Ferdinand's Spanish Navy can locate it.
-Captain Barbossa, now sporting a peg leg and having lost the Pearl, is also part of the expedition as a privateer.
-Jack escapes, leading Barbossa to recruit Gibbs later, having memorized Jack's map before burning it.
+Around 1750, some twenty one years after Captain Jack Sparrow acquired Sao Feng's map to find the Fountain of Youth and the Black Pearl stolen by Hector Barbossa, a castaway found in the ocean was brought to King Ferdinand at Cádiz, holding a ship's logbook of Ponce de León, who died 200 years earlier searching for the Fountain.
+Meanwhile Jack rescues his first mate, Joshamee Gibbs, from execution in London, only to get captured.
+Gibbs takes Jack's map, while Jack himself meets King George II, who wants him to guide an expedition to locate the Fountain before the Spanish Armada, led by The Spaniard.
+Barbossa joins the expedition, now as a privateer wearing a peg leg and having lost the Pearl, believed to be sunk.
+Jack escapes, leading Barbossa to later recruit Gibbs, who memorizes Jack's map before burning it, and they set sail aboard the British Navy ship HMS Providence.

-Meanwhile, Jack meets his father, Captain Teague, who tells him that a ritual is required to use the Fountain of Youth.
+Captain Teague, Jack's father, tells Sparrow that the Profane Ritual is required to use the Fountain.
 Jack also hears of another Jack Sparrow recruiting a crew.
-The impostor is Angelica, Jack's former lover and daughter of the legendary Blackbeard, who shanghaied Jack into service on board the Queen Anne's Revenge.
-Amongst the crew are zombie officers and Philip Swift, a captured missionary.
-Blackbeard, who survived his historic death, now practices voodoo magic as a Brujos and wants to find the Fountain to avoid a prophesied death by a "one-legged man."
-Although Jack leads a mutiny against the zombies, Blackbeard subdues the human crewmen with a sword that allows him to control ships.
-Jack later learns from Angelica that the ritual requires a mermaid's tear and two silver chalices located on Ponce de León's ship, the Santiago, in order to activate the Fountain's healing properties.
-Both chalices get water from the Fountain, and the person who drinks the water with the tear gets all the years of life from the other.
+The impostor is Angelica, Jack's former lover and daughter of Blackbeard, who practices voodoo magic as a brujo, and Jack is shanghaied aboard the Queen Anne's Revenge.
+The crew included Philip, a captured missionary, and zombie officers.
+Although Jack incites the human crew to mutiny, Blackbeard subdues the mutineers with a sword that allows him to control ships at sea.
+Blackbeard wants to find the Fountain because of a prophesied death by a one-legged man.
+Jack also learns from Angelica that the ritual requires water from the Fountain, a mermaid's tear, and two silver chalices located on Ponce de León's ship, the Santiago; both chalices are drunk, and the person who drinks the water with the tear gets all the years of life from the other.
 Angelica also shows Jack Blackbeard's collection of captured, miniaturized ships in bottles, including the Black Pearl.